 What can we measure that will tell us if we are doing the right things (versus just doing things right)?

-The first criteria for this magic metric must be that it must be applicable to the entire system that will be impacted by any changes we make.
+The first criteria for this magic metric is that it must be applicable to the entire system that will be impacted by any changes we make.
 I can’t stress this enough.
 If we are implementing changes to a single or a few processes in our system, we must be able to measure the impact of these changes on the entire system.
 Only measuring the impact of changes to the subsystems we are trying to improve can and, in too many cases, will result in unexpected consequences somewhere else.

 I learned this rule early in my career.
 I can still remember the many occasions where Senior Management would ask all of the departments under their control to come up with cost reduction targets for each department.
 Each department would then dutifully identify projects in their department that would result in significant cost savings.
 Everyone would get excited and work hard to implement these world saving efforts.
-But on too many occasions, when the end of the year financials were published, each department’s project savings were there for everyone to see – but the Plant wide results were, all too often, less stellar than anticipated.
+But on too many occasions, when the end of the year financials were published, each department’s project savings were there for everyone to see – but the Plant-wide results were, all too often, less stellar than anticipated.
 Sometimes much less.
 It wasn’t until much later that I realized that what we had done, over and over, was just move costs around.
 Improvements in one area often caused deterioration in another area.
 The various departments were not independent of one another, but interdependent with each other.

 So, what system wide metric is best for capturing our Lean progress?
 I’m sure those of you who have read other parts of my blog have already come to a conclusion as to my choice for this metric.
 Lead Time, right?
 After all, you can measure lead time for any process, but it’s also easy enough to measure lead time for the entire system.
 And it is the cornerstone of my guiding principle: